Lumps, Bumps & Cysts Treatment In Gainesville, FL

-Human skin is subject to hundreds of different skin growths, including lumps, bumps, and cysts.
-In the majority of cases, these skin lesions are harmless, though some may cause pain and discomfort and may be unappealing.
-Prior to seeking treatment, those with skin lumps, bumps, and cysts of any variety should first consult with their doctor for observation, diagnosis, and recommendations for skin care treatments.
-Among the most common benign skin growths include lipomas, sebaceous cysts, dilated pores, keloid scars, keratosis pilaris, seborrheic keratosis, and neurofibromas, among other types of lumps, bumps, and cysts.
+Human skin is subject to hundreds of different skin issues, including lumps, bumps, and cysts.
+In the majority of cases, these skin lesions are harmless, though some may be unslightly or be unappealing.
+We offer a broad range of skin care treatments.
+Among the most common benign skin growths include lipomas, sebaceous cysts, dilated pores, and seborrheic keratosis, among other types of lumps, bumps, and cysts.

-Look and feel your best with John W. Tyrone, MD, PLLC, Plastic Surgery, offering advanced aesthetic treatments, including lesion removal, designed for your unique skin care needs.
+Look and feel your best with John W. Tyrone, MD, PLLC, Plastic Surgery, offering advanced aesthetic treatments, including both surgical and non-surgical lesion removal, designed for your unique skin care needs.
 Contact us today to schedule a skin care appointment with our skin care specialists.

 A lipoma is a slow-growing, fatty tumor often within the subcutaneous layer of the body, between the skin and the underlying layer of muscle.
 Lipomas feel doughy and move readily with slight pressure.
 Most lipomas are not tender, though those pressing on nearby nerves or those containing multiple blood vessels can cause pain.
 Often appearing similar to cysts, lipomas are benign (non-cancerous) tumors of fat cells surrounded by a fibrous capsule.
 Some lipomas arise following blunt injury to the skin and they are thought to be hereditary, though the primary cause of a lipoma is not well understood.